BenFradet/gsheets4s/README.md

 "com.github.benfradet" %% "gsheets4s" % "0.1.0"
 ```

+## Credentials management

+gsheets4s uses OAuth 2.0 to authenticate requests made to Google servers, the process to get your OAuth 2.0
+credentials is detailed at: https://developers.google.com/identity/protocols/OAuth2ForDevices.

+Out of this process, gsheets4s needs:

+- an initial access token (it will take care of refreshing it when needed)
+- a refresh token
+- a client ID
+- a client secret

+The last three are needed in order to refresh the access token as it is valid for only one hour.

 ## Usage

 Here's a program you could write that updates and consecutively gets contents from a spreadhseet: